 We will continue conducting these surveys with a goal of informing best forest management practices and finding other ways to mitigate bird population declines.
 As well as, aspire to expand our survey protocol further up the Upper Mississippi River through similar collaborations with other federal and state agencies and conservation organizations.
 This monitoring program is codified in our Avian Stewardship Plan, which guides our avian monitoring efforts in the St. Louis area and supports the Upper Mississippi River Systemic Forest Stewardship Plan.

-Learn more about the survey, avian tech jobs, and community science volunteer opportunities at Audubon's career page or by contacting Conservation Science Associate Tara Hohman at email@example.com.
+Learn more about the survey, avian tech jobs, and community science volunteer opportunities at Audubon's career page or by contacting Conservation Science Manager Tara Hohman at email@example.com.

 Scroll through the nine focal species that comprise the many focal forest cover types that comprise the Upper Mississippi River System below.